scottyzen/woonuxt/README.md

 **How to use hooks:**

 Create a `hooks` folder in your app or custom layer.
 WooNuxt automatically loads every `.ts` or `.js` file in that folder.
+Hook files are intended for static app and layer registrations that run during app startup.

 ```txt
 hooks/